 Even though seasonal work is usually temporary and short-term, taxes must be considered.
 You must file taxes if:

-- If you’re under 65 and filing as a single taxpayer, you must file a return if your income is $10,400 or more.
+- You’re under 65, filing as a single taxpayer, and your income is $10,400 or more.

 - You earned more than $6,350 as a seasonal employee, and someone claims you as a dependent.

 You do not need to file a tax return if: